NEXT GENERATION PLANT DESIGN AND ENGINEERING

 Buckling can be a design concern in a number of different piping applications including jacketed piping analysis, bowing due to thermal gradient, GRP and plastic piping, rack piping with intermediate anchors, and tall vertical risers among other design scenarios.
 Using both eigen buckling and nonlinear large displacement buckling analysis options, CSiPlant makes it convenient for engineers to check for buckling during design.

 P-Delta analysis, also known as second-order geometric nonlinearity, involves the equilibrium and compatibility relationships of a structural system loaded about its deflected configuration.
 It also accounts for real world changes to element stiffness due to axial loads.
-P-Delta analysis is now a design requirement in most codes.
+P-Delta analysis has been a design requirement in most structural design codes for many years.

 Nonlinear Time History Analysis